Agassiz Peak - Uinta Mountains

 Rocky Sea Ridge (Ridge that comes off south of Spread Eagle)

-Agassiz Peak Summit, lit up in firey red.
+Agassiz Peak Summit (bottom of the image), lit up in firey red.

 Looking east over the Uinta Mountain Range,